Garrett92/WurmWebRMI/README.md

 getPlayerCount
 	Returns the amount of players currently online getOnlinePlayers
-	Returns list of all connected players in the format ID=[NAME,X-COORD,Y-COORD] getAllPlayers
+	Returns list of connected players in the format ID=[NAME,X-COORD,Y-COORD,(SEC)TIME-ONLINE] getRecentPlayers?[timeInSeconds]
+	Returns list of players that have been online within the specified time in the format ID=[NAME,(SECONDS)LAST-ONLINE,(BOOL)CURRENTLY-ONLINE].
+	Note: If they are online, it will be (SECONDS)TIME-ONLINE getAllPlayers
 	Returns list of all characters registered on the server in the format NAME=PLAYERID getPlayerStates?[playerID]&[playerID]&...